wh-alice/mig_visualstudio/vs/test/how-to--connect-to-machines-in-a-lab-environment.md

 ---
-title: "How to: Connect to machines in a Lab Environment | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Connect to machines in a Lab Environment" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"